Preventative Dental Care Pompano Beach, FL

 - Enamel Loss

-- Enamel loss can result from multiple health issues including tooth erosion and occurs when acids slowly wears away the enamel.
+- Enamel loss can result from multiple oral health issues including tooth erosion and occurs when acids slowly wears away the enamel.

 - Gingivitis is the inflammation of gum tissue that results from plaque, other infections in the mouth and poor oral hygiene.